BCILITY-DOO/Docs/docs/en/Licensing Management/FunctionalLicense.md

  ***Licenses are made to be one license per environment***.
 You don't have to populate this data—it is automatically populated by the app when the customer tries to validate their license.
 The main fields you'll typically modify here are **expiration date** and **active**, because *they control whether the license is active*.

 On the right side of the page you can find a fact box that shows you more detailed data from all companies from the related environment.

-The actions at the top of the page open the *Extension Setup*, *Customer Tenant Mapping* and *License Management Setup* pages.